 One Chance Illinois – Action (OCI-A) believes that children only get one chance at a quality education.
 We must do everything we can to ensure that Illinois’s children get the education they need and deserve.

 One Chance Illinois-Action is proud to announce our new priority - kids with Unique Abilities!

-OCI-A believes parents, grandparents, guardians, and foster parents of children with unique learning needs should be empowered to choose the high-quality, inclusive education options that best meets their children’s needs so they can become the people they were meant to be.
+OCI-A is empowering parents, grandparents, guardians, and foster parents of children with unique learning needs to choose high-quality, inclusive education options that best allows them to become the people they are meant to be.

 That’s right, the same advocacy organization that has successfully passed into law:

 “The Untapped Potential Act” to better identify low-income gifted children as gifted to enroll in specialized magnet schools

 The “Acceleration Act,” allowing kids to advance at their level of competency

 The "Invest in Kids Act," the tax credit scholarship program that has so far generated over $280,000,000 scholarships...

 …is now building on these successes, to focus on the learning needs of children with “unique abilities” – kids living with Down syndrome, autism, twice exceptional, profoundly gifted, learning disorders, English language learners, and those with other developmental and cognitive delays.

 Illinois’ Tax Credit Scholarship program generates private dollars for K-12 scholarships to low-income and working-class students who attend qualified non-public schools throughout Illinois.
 To date, Scholarship Granting Organizations have utilized the tax credit to award more than 30,000 scholarships and raised approximately $275 million to help kids.